foundry-vtt-community/wiki.js/development/api/DataModel.md

 ### DataField options

 There's quite a few options you can pass to DataField, which are officially documented [here](https://foundryvtt.com/api/interfaces/foundry.data.fields.DataFieldOptions.html).
 However, the most common change in a subclass is its handling of the options and what the defaults are.

+You can see a complete overview of DataFields and how they override or expand options summarized in [this sheet](https://docs.google.com/spreadsheets/d/e/2PACX-1vS1bbPl6AzD4wzrGWRk_r1CHfOeqj70mCo2fbrbWc9nYuyP7uIL6LOMxRFR2BoEMDRZb4stxhqJ2T0P/pubhtml).

 Here's some important information to know about each option: